Garmin is studying the effects of Covid-19 on runners – and it wants your help

 The Running Through study is open to both runners and walkers from around the world, and will look into the effects of long Covid on fitness symptoms on running performance, the potential impact of running on Covid recovery times, and the potential effects of the illness on training regimens and injuries,

-In order to take part, you'll need to be over 18 years old and own a Garmin wearable like a running watch or heart rate monitor.
+In order to take part, you'll need to be over 18 years old, and although you don't have to own a Garmin wearable like a running watch or heart rate monitor, the data will be richer if you do.
 You'll also need to agree to share your health data with the company so it can be included in the study.

 To sign up, visit RunningThrough.org and complete the survey form.
 This will ask you to provide some details about your running habits and overall health, plus any Covid-19 infections you might have had.